xDrip » Features » xDrip & Dexcom » Why no start or stop for G7!

 A G7 (or One+) session starts automatically on the device as soon as you use the applicator to insert it.
 There is no need to manually start the session.

-With the G6 transmitter, you could use it for up to 110 days, allowing for up to 11 sensors to be used sequentially with a single transmitter.
-When starting a new G6 sensor, you must first stop the previous sensor and ensure that the transmitter is outside the sensor for at least 10 minutes before beginning the new session.
-Failing to do so may cause the transmitter to incorrectly detect a restart attempt and stop the session.
-This is why it is necessary to be able to stop a G6 sensor.
+With the G6 transmitter, you could use it for up to 110 days, allowing up to 11 sensors to be used sequentially with a single transmitter.
+When starting a new G6 sensor, you first had to stop the previous sensor and ensure the transmitter was outside the sensor for at least 10 minutes before beginning a new session.
+Failing to do so could cause the transmitter to incorrectly detect a restart attempt and stop the session.
+This is why stopping a G6 sensor was necessary.

 In contrast, the G7 integrates both the sensor and transmitter into a single device.
-Once you have used it, you cannot reuse it.
-There will be no restart attempt detection with the G7 because the session starts automatically as soon as you use the applicator and insert the device.
-Therefore, there is no need to stop a G7.
+Once used, it cannot be reused.
+There is no restart attempt detection with G7.
+There is no need for a manual stop function.

 You might think that stopping a G7 could prevent interference with your next G7.
-However, similar to the G6, stopping a G7 will only stop the session and not the transmitter itself.
-A G7 device continues to send Bluetooth transmissions every 5 minutes as long as it has battery life, which lasts more than 100 days.
-Stopping a G7 will not affect its transmission.
+However, just like the G6, stopping a G7 only stops the session—it does not stop the transmitter itself.
+A G7 device continues to send Bluetooth transmissions every five minutes as long as it has battery life, which lasts over 100 days.
+Stopping a G7 does not affect its transmission.

-To avoid accidental stoppage, the ability to stop a G7 has been removed.
-There is no need to stop a G7, and removing this option ensures you won’t unintentionally disrupt its function.
+To prevent accidental stoppage, the ability to stop a G7 has been removed.
+Since stopping a G7 is unnecessary, removing this option ensures you won’t unintentionally disrupt its function.

 How to start a G7